Sri-Mayur/Pattern.CPP/README.md

-# This repository is the solution of patterns performed in Striver's A2Z DSA sheet.
+# This repository is the solution of Pattern problems performed in Striver's A2Z DSA sheet.